chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 keywords: ["ai", "engineering"]
 ---

 The agent hype is still on the rise but the quality and efficiency of agentic systems are far from production-ready.
-As people scramble to come up with agentic system architectures, I saw [Humanlayer](https://www.humanlayer.dev/) dropping this tongue-in-cheek principle in [12-factor-agents](https://github.com/humanlayer/12-factor-agents).
+As people scramble to come up with agentic system architectures, I saw [Humanlayer](https://www.humanlayer.dev/) dropping this tongue-in-cheek principle:

 > **Factor 12 - Make your agent a stateless reducer!**
 >